 In 1991 Angelo and his family opened Paperino’s pizzeria on Sauchiehall Street and in 2005 Stefano opened Paperino’s in Glasgow’s west end – a venue which has become a firm favourite with locals receiving great reviews for it’s ‘no nonsense’ delicious pizza and pasta dishes with its pizza claimed to be ‘the best in town!’.

 In 2015 with nod to its gastronomic heritage and an eye on contemporary Italian food, drink and style, Caffè Parma was opened.
-Today Angelo’s sons remain as dedicated to creating delicious Italian cuisine as their father was many years ago, with Sandro running La Parmigiana and Stefano managing Paperino’s and launching his newest venture – Caffè Parma.
+Today Stefano remains as dedicated to creating delicious Italian cuisine as his father was many years ago, launching his newest venture – Caffè Parma.

 Stefano opened Paperinos in 1991 and it quickly became a renowned destination for Glaswegians and the Scottish Italian community.
 With Caffè Parma, Stefano brings his years of front of house experience and knowledge of Italian food and wine.